ph1ps/swift-concurrency-deadline/README.md

 [![](https://img.shields.io/endpoint?url=https%3A%2F%2Fswiftpackageindex.com%2Fapi%2Fpackages%2Fph1ps%2Fswift-concurrency-deadline%2Fbadge%3Ftype%3Dplatforms)](https://swiftpackageindex.com/ph1ps/swift-concurrency-deadline)

 ## Rationale
 As I've previously stated on the [Swift forums](https://forums.swift.org/t/my-experience-with-concurrency/73197): in my opinion deadlines or timeouts are a missing piece in Swift's Concurrency system.

-Since this algorithm is not easy to get right and the implementation in [swift-async-algorithms](https://github.com/apple/swift-async-algorithms/pull/215) has been laying around without getting merged for quite some time now, I decided to open-source my implementation.
+Since this algorithm is not easy to get right I decided to open-source my implementation.

 ## Details